 So when plotting, all actions are geared to prevention of the horrible thing at the end.
 Thrillers can run 90-100,000 words (loosely) and sometimes a little longer.
 Why?

-Because some thrillers need to do world-building.
-Most of us have never been on a nuclear sub, so Tom Clancy had to recreate it for us in The Hunt for Red October (Clancy invented a sub-class of thriller known as the techno-thriller).
+Some thrillers need to do world-building.
+Most of us have never been on a nuclear sub, so Tom Clancy had to recreate it for us in The Hunt for Red October (Clancy invented a thriller sub-class known as the techno-thriller).

 Not only is the body count rising the longer Buffalo Bill remains free, but a senator’s daughter is next on Bill’s butcher block.